Nora Collyer: Joining the Beaver Hall Group

 Collyer became a member of the Beaver Hall Hill Group at the time of its Montreal establishment in the fall of 1920.
 Anne Savage and Collyer were the only Beaver Hall women who completed their secondary education.
 The President and co-founder, A. Y. Jackson, provided an important link between the Group of Seven and the Beaver Hall Group.
 He encouraged the women to free themselves of their old-fashioned academic training and to disregard female stereotypes.
 Nora and her female colleagues took this advice; they broke with Victorian convention despite social standards of the time.

 The Beaver Hall Group

 The Beaver Hall Group was one of Canada's most iconic unstructured artistic associations.
 The group only survived for a year and a half, but the friendships and alliances formed continued through the next two decades.
 The group held four exhibitions during its short existence, and at least one other show was held in the group's “club rooms,” from 22 November to 4 December 1920.

 Collyer left AAM in May 1921, and later shared a studio with Anne Savage.
-In 1924 the artists could no longer afford their studios; however, the surviving women members Mabel May, Lilias Newton, Mabel Lockerby, Anne Savage, Sarah Robertson, and Nora Collyer formed a network which expanded to include Prudence Heward, Kathleen Morris, and Ethel Seath.
+In 1924 the artists could no longer afford their studios; however, the women members who remained after the studios were closed to them, Mabel May, Lilias Torrance Newton, Mabel Lockerby, Anne Savage, Sarah Robertson, and Nora Collyer formed a network of friends who supported each other and expanded to include Prudence Heward, Kathleen Morris, and Ethel Seath.